luis-nvrr/devops-with-docker/part2/exercise2.11/README.md

 ### App

-App specifies 2 volumes: one maps the entire frontend folder to be able to modify and see the changes.
-The node_modules volume allows to persist the nodule_modules folder from the container, so that it is not overwritten by an empty node_modules in the blogs-frontend folder.
+App specifies 2 volumes: the first one maps the entire frontend folder to be able to modify and see the changes.
+The node_modules volume allows to persist the node_modules folder from the container, so that it is not overwritten by an empty node_modules in the ./blogs-frontend folder.

 ### Server
-w

 Server, similarly to App, also specifies 2 volumes.

 ### Mongo